-- 3. Grand Jury: Consistent with Phase I of the Court's phased reopening plan, Grand Jury proceedings in the District are now restricted and limited to "critical" proceedings only.
-The United States Attorney's Office should coordinate all requested Grand Jury proceedings with Chief Magistrate Judge Dustin Pead.
-Without the availability of normal Grand Jury proceedings, the Court recognizes there will necessarily be unavoidable delays presenting matters for consideration and for returns of indictments.
-As a result of these unavoidable delays, the 30-day time period for filing an indictment is tolled as to each defendant through February 28, 2022.
+3. Grand Jury: Consistent with Phase II of the Court's plan for resuming operations, normal Grand Jury proceedings in the District may continue with the same safety protocols the United States Attorney's Office and the Court have utilized in recent months.
+Subject to revision at some point in the future, the United States Attorney's Office should continue to coordinate Grand Jury proceedings with Chief Magistrate Judge Dustin Pead (and the Court's Jury Coordinator) to allow an opportunity to address any changing conditions related to the COVID-19 pandemic or space utilization conflicts that may periodically arise with the limited resumption of criminal jury trials.
+Notwithstanding that normal Grand Jury proceedings have resumed, the Court recognizes the significant backlog of Grand Jury matters caused by the limited access to Grand Jury for over a year since the pandemic caused the Court to suspend proceedings.
+The Court also recognizes some prospective delay scheduling additional sessions with the sitting Grand Juries to resume work and begin simultaneously working through the backlog and current matters.
+As a result of these unavoidable delays, the 30-day time period for filing an indictment is tolled as to each defendant through January 31, 2022.
 See 18 U.S.C. § 3161(b).
-Questions concerning Grand Jury scheduling should be directed to the United States Attorney's Office. - 4.
-Search Warrants: Between January 1, 2022, and February 14, 2022, all search warrants and other applications (including, among other things, trap/trace and pen registers), as well as new criminal complaints for most cases shall be submitted via email to the chambers email box of the duty Magistrate Judge: - a.
-For January 2022 to utdecf\romero@utd.uscourts.gov for Magistrate Judge Romero; - b.
-For February 2022 to utdecf\oberg@utd.uscourts.gov for Magistrate Judge Oberg; and - c.
+Questions concerning Grand Jury scheduling should be directed to the United States Attorney's Office.

+- 4. Search Warrants: Between October 31, 2021, and January 31, 2022, all search warrants and other applications (including, among other things, trap/trace and pen registers), as well as new criminal complaints for most cases shall be submitted via email to the chambers email box of the duty Magistrate Judge: - a.
+For November 2021 to utdecf\pead@utd.uscourts.gov for Chief Magistrate Judge Pead; - b.
+For December 2021 to utdecf\bennett@utd.uscourts.gov for Magistrate Judge Bennett; - c.
+For January 2022 to utd.uscourts.gov for Magistrate Judge Romero; and - d.
 In matters arising in the Southern Region, with St. George location designations, such materials shall be submitted to utdecf\kohler@utd.uscourts.gov for Magistrate Judge Kohler.